 The Healing Place, fondly known as THP, is a long-term peer-driven residential recovery program serving the Greater Richmond community.
-Here, our neighbors suffering from substance use disorder carve pathways to sobriety, employment, and spiritual wellness.
+Here, men and women suffering from substance use disorder carve pathways to sobriety, employment, and spiritual wellness.
+We refer to our coexisting programs The Healing Place for Men (THPM) and The Healing Place for Women (THPW).

 The Healing Place program includes a workforce development program, a transitional sober living community, and an active Alumni Association to support lifelong sobriety.
+We offer services at no cost to men and women.